 Victor Oehrn

 Kptlt.
 Oehrn amidst the crew of U-37.

-Victor Oehrn began his naval career in 1927.
-He spent his first years mostly on the light cruisers Königsberg and Karlsruhe, but then was one of the first officers to transfer in July 1935 to the newly commissioned U-boat force.
+Victor Oehrn joined the Reichsmarine in 1927.
+He spent his first years mostly on the light cruisers Königsberg and Karlsruhe, but then was one of the first officers to transfer to the newly commissioned U-boat force in July 1935.
 After a short program of U-boat training, he became commander of U-14 in January 1936, taking the boat into Spanish waters during the Civil War in July/September 1936.

 After a year in officer training units he finished as one of the few U-boat officers in the German Marine-Akademie in summer 1939.
-In August 1939 he became Admiralstabsoffizier (Asto) in the staff of Dönitz (BdU org).
+In August 1939 he became an Asto (Admiralstabsoffizier, Admiral staff officer) on the staff of Dönitz (BdU org).

-But after the torpedo crisis in Norwegian waters Kptlt.
+Following the torpedo malfunctions crisis during and after the invasion of Norway, Kptlt.
 Oehrn was sent on patrol with U-37 to restore the U-boat men's trust in their torpedoes.
-This patrol became a great success when he sank ten ships for a total of 41,207 tons and torpedoed and damaged another ship of 9,494 tons.
+This patrol became a great success when he sank ten ships with a total of 41,207 tons and torpedoed and damaged another of 9,494 tons.

-His second patrol (seven ships for a total of 28,439 tons) and third patrol (six ships for a total of 28,210 tons) were also successful.
+His second patrol (seven ships with a total of 28,439 tons) and third patrol (six ships with a total of 28,210 tons) were also successful, and he was awarded the Knights Cross in October 1940 during the third patrol.

+Victor Oehrn